 This school-based clinic serves not only students and staff of Hancock Place School District, but also any disadvantaged residents of the 63125 zip code area.
-Clinic hours are Monday and Thursday afternoons from 1 – 4 p.m and Tuesdays 9 a.m.-12 p.m.
+Clinic hours are Monday and Thursday afternoons from 1 – 4 p.m and Wednesdays 9 a.m. -12 p.m.
 Referrals to mental health services Tuesday.
 Women's health appointments available on Wednesdays.
 Dietitian services are available by referral once a month on Fridays.
-Patients are seen on a first-come, first-served basis at no out-of-pocket expense.-Partially Funded by St. Anthonys Medical Center
+Patients are seen on a first-come, first-served basis at no out-of-pocket expense.
+Partially Funded by St. Anthonys Medical Center.

 iFM Community Medicine provides primarily screenings and immunizations with some acute care.
 Services include those required for enrollment in early childhood programs including physicals, and screenings for hearing, vision, hemoglobin and lead.
 The need was identified by SSECC because parents were experiencing a great deal of difficulty getting their child to care, since it would mean taking a day off work, which may result in loss of income or their job.
 A nurse practitioner and volunteer delivers health care services weekly at no cost to parents.